Bengal Presidency: Bengal Legislative Assembly (1935–1947)

 The first Huq cabinet dissolved after the BPML withdrew from his government.
 Huq then formed a second coalition with the Hindu Mahasabha led by Syama Prasad Mukherjee.
 This cabinet was known as the Shyama-Huq Coalition.
 The cabinet included Nawab Bahabur Khwaja Habibullah, Khan Bahadur Abdul Karim, Khan Bahadur Hashem Ali Khan, Shamsuddin Ahmed, Syama Prasad Mukherjee, Santosh Kumar Bose and Upendranath Barman.
 Huq's government fell in 1943 and a BPML government under Sir Khawaja Nazimuddin as prime minister was formed.
 Nazimuddin's tenure coincided with the Bengal famine of 1943.
 His government was replaced by Governor's rule.
-After the end of World War II, elections were held in 1946 in which the BPML won an overwhelming majority of 113 seats in the 250-seat assembly.
+After the end of World War II, elections were held in 1946 in which the BPML won an overwhelming plurality of 113 seats in the 250-seat assembly.
 A government under Huseyn Shaheed Suhrawardy was formed.
 Prime Minister Suhrawardy continued with the policy of power-sharing between Hindus and Muslims.
 He also advocated a plan for a Bengali sovereign state with a multiconfessionalist political system.
-The breakdown of Hindu-Muslim unity across India eventually upended Bengali power-sharing.
-Religious violence, including the Noakhali riots and Direct Action Day riots, contributed to the polarization.
+The breakdown of Hindu–Muslim unity across India eventually upended Bengali power-sharing.
+Religious violence, including the Noakhali riots and Direct Action Day riots, contributed to the polarisation.
 When the Bengal Assembly met to vote on Partition, most West Bengali legislators held a separate meeting and resolved to partition the province and join the Indian union.
-Most East Bengali legislators favored an undivided Bengal.
+Most East Bengali legislators favoured an undivided Bengal.

 The Bengal Assembly was divided into the West Bengal Legislative Assembly and East Bengal Legislative Assembly during the Partition of British India.